lime-n/Statistics-with-R/README.md

 ```
 #perPlot and how to use it

-#in this case I used the dataset: teengamb
+#lmod is a list of linear models - in this case I used the dataset: teengamb
 perPlot(models=lmod, predictors=c('status','verbal'), type='l')

 ```